symfony/symfony-docs/cookbook/configuration/configuration_organization.rst

         // ...

-Most of the time, local developers won't have the same files that exist in the production servers.
+Most of the time, local developers won't have the same files that exist on the production servers.
 For that reason, the Config component provides the ``ignore_errors`` option to silently discard errors when the loaded file doesn't exist: